RafaelFaisca32/desofs2024_M1C_3/Documentation/AbuseCases/abusecases.md

 Providing training and awareness programs so that drivers don't do this issue.
 Be restrictive when employing new drivers.
 If the gps tracker shows that the truck has been stopped for a long time, make the driver provide an explanation for that specific situation.

+## Impersonation

+### Description:
+An attacker impersonates a driver to fake signaling.

+### CVSS Risk Rating: 7.3 (High) CVSS:3.0/AV:N/AC:H/PR:H/UI:R/S:C/C:H/I:H/A:N

+### Justification:
+Impersonation can lead to unauthorized signaling creating problems for deliveries.

+### Countermeasures:
+Implement strong authentication mechanisms for drivers.
+Conduct regular verification checks for all drivers.

+## Location Spoofing

+### Description:
+An attacker/driver spoofs the location of his truck, making it seem like they are in a different location than they actually are.
+This could lead to misallocation of resources or fraudulent activity.

+### CVSS Risk Rating: 6.2 (Medium) CVSS:3.0/AV:N/AC:H/PR:H/UI:R/S:C/C:L/I:H/A:N

+### Justification:
+Spoofed location data can result in incorrect resource allocation or fraudulent activities.

+### Countermeasures:
+Use secure geolocation services with validation checks.
+Employ GPS tracking with tamper-proof mechanisms.
+Educate drivers on the importance of verifying their assigned locations.

+## Denial of Service (DoS):

+### Description:
+Attackers flood the signaling system with a high volume of fake signals requests, causing service disruption.

+### CVSS Risk Rating: 5.9 (Medium)CVSS:3.0/AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:N/A:H

+### Justification:
+DoS attacks can disrupt the signaling system, preventing the manager to actually know when a transport started/ended.
+### Countermeasures:
+Implement rate limiting and traffic filtering to mitigate DoS attacks, use redundant systems to maintain service availability, and employ DDoS mitigation services as a proactive measure.

 # UC7 - As a driver, I want to be able to prove my delivery with a photo or a screenshot of the maps so that my job execution is accepted.